Narden91/Narden91/README.md

 # Hello visitors 👋
 I am Emanuele.
-I am a curios **nerd** and a **photographer** with a Master Degree in Computer Science and Engineering from University of Cassino.
+I am a curious **nerd** and a **photographer** with a Master Degree in Computer Science and Engineering from University of Cassino.
 I love Anime, Manga, Videogames, Tech stuff, Astrophysics and Memes (Of course)!
 <p align="left">
     <img src=FistBumpHero6.gif />